binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 #### The `req_id` field

 You may need to `tag` your requests and pass them through our `WebSocket` calls.
-You can do so by passing a `number` to this field. it can be helpful when you need to map `requests` to `responses`.
+You can do so by passing a `number` to this field.
+It can be helpful when you need to map `requests` to `responses`.

 :::caution
 To learn about additional optional fields specific to each API call, please refer to our [API Explorer](https://api.deriv.com/api-explorer).